Achieving Net Zero Carbon Goals – the Role for Biomass

 Student Poster Challenge

-Undergraduate and Graduate students are encouraged to submit poster abstracts by December 15, 2021.
-The students whose posters are chosen from a selective pool of applicants will be invited to attend tcbiomass2021 at a reduced rate and participate in the poster session.
+Undergraduate and Graduate students are encouraged to submit poster abstracts by January 4, 2022.
+The students whose posters are chosen from a selective pool of applicants will be invited to attend tcbiomass2022 at a reduced rate and participate in the poster session.
 The posters will be judged by the Technical Program Committee during the dedicated sessions and evaluated on technical merit and both visual and oral communication effectiveness.
 The top three winning individuals or teams will receive cash prizes.

 - Student Poster Challenge applicants must indicate their participation in the contest during the online abstract submission process by ticking the appropriate box.
 Applicants who do not indicate this or otherwise notify organizers of their participation will not be included in contest judging.

-- Student posters will be chosen for the competition via peer review by the tcbiomass2021 Technical Committee following the abstract submission deadline.
+- Student posters will be chosen for the competition via peer review by the tcbiomass2022 Technical Committee following the abstract submission deadline.
 All Technical Committee decisions are final.

 - Participating posters will be judged onsite at the conference, and will be evaluated on technical merit and visual communication effectiveness.
 Winners will be announced on the last conference day.
 All judging decisions are final.